jackfrost373/LHCb_Xic_production/analysis/Scripts/MassFitting/README.md

 ## fittingDict.py
 This is a file containing a library necessary to make the fits of all above functions.
 It contains the default values for fitting the Gauss, Crystal Ball and Exponential curves to real data, as well as values that have been found for specific data sets that didn't get fitted correctly with the defauld values

+# Yield and Ratio Plotting
+## ratioPlottingLib.py

+The next functions only use the data recieved from the fitting functions as parameter, stored in the returned dictionaries  (functions are yearTotalFitting.py, CombinedBinFitting.py and autoFitScript.py).
+They allow to plot graphs of the yields and ratios in multiple ways, as explained below.
+For the moment the output path for the PDF file is hardcoded and saves it in the same folder as the script.

+**ratioVy(combBinDict) function**

+This function outputs a plot of the yield ratio (Xic/Lc) in function of the combined rapidity bins for each year.
+It takes the dictionnary from the CombinedBinFitting.py script.

+**ratioVpt(combBinDict) function**

+This function outputs a plot of the yield ratio (Xic/Lc) in function of the combined transverse momentum bins for each year.
+It takes the dictionnary from the CombinedBinFitting.py script.

+**ratioVpt_allfiles(autoFitDict) function**

+This function outputs a plot of the yield ratio (Xic/Lc) in function of the combined rapidity bins for each year.
+It takes the dictionnary from the autoFitScript.py script.
+It is not advised to used this function as the cumulation of infividual fits adds alot of error compared to the TChain of data, better use the two functions above.

+**yieldVyear(yearTotDict) and ratioVyear(yearTotDict)**

+These functions plot the yield vs years.
+This is useful to observe trends in the ratio and yield curves.
+Both make use of the dictionnary from the yearTotalFitting.py script.